 Thomas McMahon grew up in Buffalo and started playing guitar at the age of 13.
 He has played in bands including Monolithic Green in NY and with members of Simplified in Charlotte, NC.
 Thomas has recorded two solo albums including Beast Of A Manand Leaving The City Of The Queen.
 He is currently mixing his latest album with his present band Old Iron Council as T-Bone Iron.
 He has plans to return to NY and join the band Paperbombs within the next year.
 Thomas is a composer and performer and has taught himself first and foremost to play guitar, but also mandolin, drums, banjo, melodica and keys.

-Backstage with Mark and ITMark Olivieri is an Assistant Professor of Music at Hobart and William Smith Colleges.
+Mark Olivieri is an Assistant Professor of Music at Hobart and William Smith Colleges.
 He has played and composed for luminaries like the Jose Limon, Sean Curran, Doug Varone, and Shapiro and Smith Dance Companies.
 In the fall of 2009, Olivieri co-founded the improvisation ensemble Be Here Now with Juanita Suarez.
 Olivieri is Artistic Director of the Vision of Sound New Music and Dance Festival, and Assistant Director of the Musselman Arts Triathlon; a twelve hour arts performance at the Smith Opera House in Geneva, N.Y. were musicians, dancers, and visual artists come together to collaborate in the arts.
 Olivieri has received numerous commissions from various performers and ensembles throughout the U.S. and abroad.
 His recent work, Stress Test for piano concertino, was commissioned and performed by acclaimed Society for New Music.
 His most recent commissions include a triptych of encore pieces for the Tangletown Trio, which premieres in Seattle, Washington in January.
 Olivieri lives in Spencerport, N.Y. with his wife Alaina and their five children.
 They own a minivan.

 The Rochester Oratorio Society, founded in 1945, is the leading choral/orchestral ensemble in Rochester, New York, and the surrounding seven-county region.
 The mission of ROS is to produce live choral music of the highest quality, engaging and educating our community in numerous musical genres, and gratifying our volunteer singers with the professionalism of their art.
 Led by Maestro Eric Townell since 2006, the Rochester Oratorio Society gives voice to the very best qualities of Rochester and western New York.
 Comprising approximately 145 auditioned, adult members in a typical performance season, the ROS presents two to four performances of predominantly well-known masterworks for chorus and orchestra from the 18th-20th centuries.